-Radford University Teaching and Research Faculty Handbook Approved by the Board of Visitors, August 27, 1998: Subsequent Revisions Approved by the Board of Visitors through December 2, 2022

-8. A minority report signed by all concurring faculty may be written if either or both of the Personnel Committee's evaluations are unacceptable to a minority of the committee members.
+- 8. A minority report signed by all concurring faculty may be written if either or both of the Personnel Committee's evaluations are unacceptable to a minority of the committee members.
 A minority report is seen as an exception rather than standard procedure and shall include a justification for its creation.
 The minority report shall be submitted to the Dean as a separate document and shall be included with the Personnel Committee's evaluations.
-A copy shall be sent to the Chair or Director.

-9. If the Dean disagrees with the Department/School Personnel Committee's evaluation of the Chair or Director as a faculty member in his or her review thereof, he or she shall give the Department Chair or School Director and Personnel Committee Chair a written statement of the reason(s) for the disagreement.
-The Department Personnel Committee may seek clarification from the Dean on any points of perceived disagreement.

-10. The Dean shall communicate his or her evaluation of the Department Chair or School Director as a chair or director to the Department Chair or School Director in writing.
-The Department Chair or School Director shall have the opportunity to respond in writing to his or her evaluation as chair prior to the Dean's communication of a final evaluation to the Personnel Committee and to the Provost.

-11. The College Dean shall forward her or his evaluation of the Department Chair or School Director as a chair or director, together with the evaluation of that role by the Department/School Personnel Committee, to the Provost, with copies sent to the Department Chair or School Director and to the Department/School Personnel Committee.
-In a case of a departure by the Dean from the evaluation by the Personnel Committee, the Committee may seek clarification from the Dean on the reason(s) for the departure.

-12. The College Dean's evaluation of the Department Chair or School Director as a chair or director, and all pertinent data including any written responses from the Chair or Director and/or the Personnel Committee, shall be reviewed by the Provost, who shall provide written justification for any disagreement with the Dean's evaluation.
-In the event of disagreement by the Department Chair or School Director with the Dean's evaluation of him or her as chair, the Provost shall render a decision in the matter.

-13. If the Chair or Director wishes to appeal his or her evaluation(s) either as faculty member or as chair, or the review(s) thereof by the Dean or the Provost, respectively, the process followed shall be consistent with that for faculty appeals.
+A copy shall be sent to the Chair or Director. - 9.
+If the Dean disagrees with the Department/School Personnel Committee's evaluation of the Chair or Director as a faculty member in their review thereof, they shall give the Department Chair or School Director and Personnel Committee Chair a written statement of the reason(s) for the disagreement.
+The Department Personnel Committee may seek clarification from the Dean on any points of perceived disagreement. - 10.
+The Dean shall communicate their evaluation of the Department Chair or School Director as a chair or director to the Department Chair or School Director in writing.
+The Department Chair or School Director shall have the opportunity to respond in writing to his or her evaluation as chair prior to the Dean's communication of a final evaluation to the Personnel Committee and to the Provost. - 11.
+The College Dean shall forward their evaluation of the Department Chair or School Director as a chair or director, together with the evaluation of that role by the Department/School Personnel Committee, to the Provost, with copies sent to the Department Chair or School Director and to the Department/School Personnel Committee.
+In a case of a departure by the Dean from the evaluation by the Personnel Committee, the Committee may seek clarification from the Dean on the reason(s) for the departure. - 12.
+The College Dean's evaluation of the Department Chair or School Director as a chair or director, and all pertinent data including any written responses from the Chair or Director and/or the Personnel Committee, shall be reviewed by the Provost, who shall provide written justification for any disagreement with the Dean's evaluation.
+In the event of disagreement by the Department Chair or School Director with the Dean's evaluation of him or her as chair, the Provost shall render a decision in the matter. - 13.
+If the Chair or Director wishes to appeal their evaluation(s) either as faculty member or as chair, or the review(s) thereof by the Dean or the Provost, respectively, the process followed shall be consistent with that for faculty appeals.
 The final evaluations of the Department Chair or School Director both as a faculty member and as a chair, following any possible appeals, become part of the Department Chair's/School Director's personnel file, and shall serve as the basis for merit pay increases, for any possible reappointment, tenure, or promotion, and for decisions on retention as Department Chair or School Director.